-Automatic travel is not just restricted to certain vehicles – it’s already been introduced to some vehicles on tracks.
+Automatic mobility is not just restricted to certain vehicles – it’s already been introduced to some vehicles on tracks.
 Airplanes are also starting to go autonomous.
 How long do you think it will take for this to become a reality?

 Most airline passengers don’t realize how little of the time the pilots are actually still flying the aircraft themselves.
 In a survey quoted in the New York Times, airline captains flying Boeing 777s were recorded as saying that on the average flight they only control the airplane for seven minutes – and that was in 2015.
 With Airbus aircraft, it was even only three minutes.
 Pilots do the take-off and landing, and the rest of the time they’re monitoring the autopilot.
 Some of the very latest combat aircraft and all drones can either be flown automatically or allow themselves to be controlled remotely.
 Airbus is testing commercial aircraft in research simulators with just one pilot in the cockpit.
 It’s still not known whether this idea will enter airline operation – and if so, when.
 But if things can be made safer versus flying with two pilots in the cockpit, it will be introduced quickly.
 Human error is the main cause of air accidents.
 AI systems will translate instructions issued by air traffic control into text, without misunderstanding anything, and multispectral on-board camera systems will be even better at reading taxiing signs and identifying obstacles on the ground, day or night.
 To do this, Airbus is testing a laser system based on lidar.
 The taxiing, take-off, and landing stages will probably be automated first.